Dušan Knežević (war criminal)

-Dušan Knežević (born 17 June 1967), sometimes known as Duča, is a Bosnian Serb who was found guilty by the Court of Bosnia and Herzegovina (Court of BiH) of murder, imprisonment, torture, sexual violence, other inhumane acts, and persecution – constituting crimes against humanity under the criminal code of Bosnia and Herzegovina – committed at the Omarska and Keraterm concentration camps in Prijedor, Bosnia and Herzegovina, during the Bosnian War.
+Dušan Knežević (Душан Кнежевић; (Note: /sr/) born 17 June 1967), sometimes known as Duško (Душко), (Note: /sr/) is a Bosnian Serb who was found guilty by the Court of Bosnia and Herzegovina (Court of BiH) of murder, torture, sexual violence, other inhumane acts, and persecution – constituting crimes against humanity under the criminal code of Bosnia and Herzegovina – committed at the Omarska and Keraterm concentration camps in Prijedor, Bosnia and Herzegovina, during the Bosnian War.

-Knežević was born, raised and worked as a waiter in and around the town of Prijedor.
-In late May 1992 the Omarska camp was opened.
-It held almost exclusively non-Serb detainees from the surrounding districts who had been rounded up during the ethnic cleansing of central Bosanska Krajina.
-According to findings by the Court of BiH during his trial and appeal, between 28 May and 21 August 1992, despite not having an official position within either camp, Knežević had sufficient authority to enter or leave either camp at will.
-The Omarska camp was closed in late August following international outcry in the wake of a visit and reporting by British journalist Ed Vulliamy.
+Knežević was born near Prijedor and worked as a waiter prior to the Bosnian War.
+In late May 1992 the Omarska and Keraterm camps were opened.
+They held almost exclusively non-Serb detainees from the surrounding districts who had been rounded up during the ethnic cleansing of central Bosanska Krajina.
+The detainees were kept in deplorable conditions and an atmosphere of severe physical and psychological violence, and had limited access to inadequate and poor quality food, water and medical care.
+Between May and August 1992, despite not having an official position within either camp, Knežević entered them at will where, along with guards and other visitors, he participated in physical beatings of detainees on a daily basis, some of whom died as a result of the beatings.
+The Keraterm camp closed in early August.
+The Omarska camp was closed in late August following international outcry in the wake of a visit and reporting by British journalist Ed Vulliamy, although many detainees were merely transferred to other camps.